Dream Park: Barsoom Project

 The Fimbulwinter Game has a terrible reputation.
 Set in (simulated) Northern Alaska, it was supposed to explore Inuit mythology, with players heading off a Lovecraftian cult's efforts to plunge the world into a new ice age.
 Right up until one of the players accidentally shot several people, when a real gun was mixed in with the props.

 As a result, no one has played the Fimbulwinter Game in years.
 But some enterprising individuals want to repackage it as a "fat ripper special", the LARP equivalent of a diet and exercise program.
 The challenges are re-themed to force the participants to improve their eating habits, and rethink their lifestyle.
 And so a team of overweight weekend warriors set off to save the world.

 Meanwhile, the rest of Dream Park is closed to the public.
 The company is pitching investors on a mission to Mars, and some of the wealthiest people in the world are there to review the proposal (and have the theme park rides all to themselves).

 But the "accident" all those years ago was no accident – the gun was deliberately planted there.
 An old enemy has returned, lurking among the investors.
 Someone who looks at the Barsoom Proposal, and sees only new ways to inflict global terror – and ruin Dream Park in the process.

-But that's not the only surprise.
-There's also someone among the players who shouldn't be there.
+But that is not the only surprise.
+There is someone among the players who shouldn't be there.
 Someone whose life was ruined by the original Fimbulwinter Game.
-And you know what they say.

-Revenge is a dish best served cold.

 California Voodoo Game

 Things have never been better for Dream Park.
 The Barsoom Project is in full gear, and promises to be the crowning jewel in the company's corporate crown.
 Further, they're hosting this year's LARP "superbowl", where five competing teams will race each other to discover the secrets of an abandoned "post-apocalyptic" arcology, way out in the desert.
-The California Voodoo Game promises to be so big, its actually lured some of the best players in the world out of retirement.
+The California Voodoo Game promises to be so big, it has actually lured some of the best players in the world out of retirement.

 Even better, the arcology is scheduled to be re-used as the center of the Barsoom Project, once California Voodoo ends.
 Coupled with various tax incentives, the savings promise to be equally astronomical.